 For awareness, CPM is king.
 But remember: your CPM isn’t set in stone.
 If you optimize your campaign well, you can save some costs, ensuring your budget focuses on impact rather than just ‘paying the DSP fees‘.

 So, today we will give you some proven tips to optimize CPM for your Campaign.
-I understand you must be working on various DSPs, but today we will only cover how to optimize DV360 campaigns for cpm.
-However, most of the tips would work for other DSPs too.
+I understand you may be working on multiple DSPs, but today we will focus on optimizing DV360 campaigns for CPM.
+However, most of the tips would also work for other DSPs.

 Table of contents: